Allergy stories - Ally

 It can be really hard to think up meal and snack ideas when you are dealing with allergies, and I’m always interested in what other people are cooking to give me inspiration!
 What is Jenson’s favourite thing to eat?

 For a main meal, Jenson interestingly has always loved a curry!
-Maybe the different flavours excite him, and i found you can be versatile and often include coconut milk in them so great for his allergies.
+Maybe the different flavours excite him, and I found you can be versatile.
+I often include coconut milk in them.

 He also loves baked beans!
-Snack wise, he loves crackers and breadsticks, and recently discovered beetroot hummus which he loves dunking his breadsticks in!
+Snack wise, he loves crackers and bread sticks.
+He recently discovered beetroot hummus which he loves dunking his bread sticks in!

 Similar Posts